top of page

 Business use of vehicle

-The standard mileage rate for business use of personal vehicles increased to $0.65½ per mile for 2023.
+The standard mileage rate for business use of personal vehicles increased to $0.67 per mile for tax year 2024 and $0.70 for 2025.
 Detailed mileage logs are not required for filing your return, but they may be needed in case of audit.
 We have a checklist to help you collate your vehicle expenses.
 Don't forget to take your mileage reading at the start of the year!
 There are various apps that can help you track your mileage during the year.

 bottom of page